brentlintner/linus/README.md

 ### Features

+*   Be able to export as pip package, so can we can use it on WIP branches for itself!
 *   Be able to see the git history
 *   Be able to look at a tmux session so the recent log to reference (ex: errors, etc)
     *   Or: Be able to wrap processes in a tmux session, i.e. supervisor mode